-This Dominican Chicken with Sofrito and Sazon dish is made with a whole chicken, sazon completa, adobo, sofrito and braised to perfection!
+This Dominican Chicken Recipe with Sofrito and Sazon dish is made with a whole chicken, sazon completa, adobo, sofrito and braised to perfection!

 If you are looking to make a Caribbean style meal, you need to make this chicken.
 By the time it is done, it is so moist and soft that the chicken falls off the bone.
 You can pair this dish with rice, beans and tostones!